-Electric furnaces are often energy-efficient, but they can sometimes malfunction.
-If your electric furnace is blowing cold air or won’t heat up, there’s likely a mechanical issue or two.
+Electric furnaces are usually pretty dependable, but like anything else, they can sometimes malfunction.
+If your electric furnace is blowing cold air or won’t heat up, it could either be a mechanical or electrical issue.

-Your electric furnace is blowing cold air because the filter needs to be changed, the ductwork is leaking, or the furnace is not getting enough electricity.
-Additionally, it could be caused by your furnace’s built-in thermostat not working properly.
+There are a few main reasons your electric furnace is blowing cold air: the filter is dirty, the ductwork is leaking, or the heat strips are not working.
+Additionally, it could be caused by your thermostat not working properly or even simply being on the wrong setting.

 Throughout this post, I’ll show you why your electric furnace isn’t blowing hot air and what you can do about it.
 I’ll also provide you with a few preventative maintenance tips.